ysaravanan/hassio-addons/hassio-hostapd/README.md

-# hassio-hostapd-extended
+# hassio-hotspot (previously hassio-hostapd-extended)
-Enables an access point using USB Wifi dongle for your IoT devies on Home Assistant.
+Enables an access point using USB Wifi dongle for your IoT devies on Home Assistant (with embedded DHCP server).
+This is mostly usefull if you want to have a different network infrastructure for your IoT devices, and can not do it with the RPi onboard Wifi, due to stabilities issue.

-It has the capability of using **USB Ralink and other wifi dongles** to create an access point to your IoT devices.
-It is a fork of the original hostapd addon (`https://github.com/davidramosweb/hassio-addons`), that adds support to external USB dongles in order to allow some stable access point, given that the Broadcomm embedded on the rpi is has unstable operation and does not provide the reliability needed.
+It allows creating an access point **with optional a DHCP server**, to your IoT devices using extenral USB Wifi dongles, **Ralink, Atheros and others**.
+It began a fork of the hostapd addon, that I rebranded, given that it now does more than that: it adds DHCP server with selectable internet access to the devices on the hotspot.
+It also adds supports to external USB dongles in order to enable a stable access points, known that the onboard Broadcomm Wifi on the RPi has unstable operation and does not provide the reliability required.

-### This Hass.io Addon

-This add-on allows you to use your Wifi connection as an access point to connect your different devices directly to Hassio network without access to the internet, without the need of a router.

 ## Installation